 The Board forms the backbone of our camps.
 These dedicated volunteers give their time and expertise toward making Eisner and Crane Lake Camps the best they can be, working diligently to support our directors and camp staff and to help secure our camps’ future for generations to come.
 We are grateful for their support and leadership!

-LIZ BARNETT, BOARD CHAIR
+JENNIFER WEBER, BOARD CHAIR

 Outside of camp, Liz works as an oncology and palliative social worker, counseling patients and families who have been impacted by cancer.
 She earned her MSW from NYU’s Silver School of Social Work and completed a Palliative and End-of-Life Care MSW fellowship.
 She previously earned a BS in Operations Research and Industrial Engineering from Cornell University and enjoyed a 25-year career as a technology consultant.
 Liz grew up in Springfield, New Jersey, attending Temple Sha’arey Shalom and enjoying many (then-called) JFTY youth events.